Tullyvallen F.C.

 Tullyvallen Rangers Football Club is an intermediate-level football club playing in the Intermediate B division of the Mid-Ulster Football League in Northern Ireland.
-They play all home games at the recently opened Hillview Park at Tullyvallen outside Newtownhamilton.
+The club, which forms part of the Mid-Ulster Football Association, plays all home games at Hillview Park at Tullyvallen outside Newtownhamilton.
 The ground was officially opened by Linfield manager David Healy during a pre-season friendly in 2016.